Singapore Teleview: Terminal

-The terminal was based upon two Motorola 68000 processors: one as a general main computer and control and the other as a video processor interfaced to VRAM video memory with shift register to output.
-Another processor, the TMS 7000, acted as control for the full field teletext, RF tuning and packet decoding for 8 bit data transfer to the main processor, while a Micronas MAS2122 Modem chipset handled the telephone interface.
+The terminal was based upon two Motorola 68000 processors: one as a general main computer and control and the other as a video processor interfaced to VRAM with shift register to output.
+Another processor, the TMS 7000, acted as control for the full-field teletext, RF tuning and packet decoding for 8-bit data transfer to the main processor, while a Micronas MAS2122 Modem chipset handled the telephone interface.

-RF Tuning was achieved by Telefunken multiband tuner, voltage tuned via SP5000 with the channel selection supplied by the TMS 7000.
-This tuner with agc IF detection provides the composite video to the data slicer (TMS 3556) and data detector/converter (TMS 3551) under control from the TMS 7000 (TMS 77C82 mask programmed version).
+RF Tuning was achieved by Telefunken multi-band tuner, voltage tuned via SP5000 with the channel selection supplied by the TMS 7000.
+This tuner with AGC IF detection provides the composite video to the data slicer (TMS 3556) and data detector/converter (TMS 3551) under control from the TMS 7000 (TMS 77C82 mask programmed version).

-Furthermore, the main processor operated as a computer running MetaComCo BASIC, with keyboard entry via an infrared coupled standard qwerty keyboard with additional keys to select videotext, teletext or PC modes.
+Furthermore, the main processor operated as a computer running MetaComCo BASIC, with keyboard entry via an infrared-coupled standard QWERTY keyboard with additional keys to select videotext, teletext or PC modes.